 Michigan Science Center

 Opened in 2012 at 5020 John R Street, Michigan Science Center is a non-profit and hands-on science museum.
 It replaced the former Detroit Science Center that closed in 2011 and has all its exhibits and assets.
 Some of the featured attractions of the museum include Hands-on Exhibit Galleries, Chrysler Science Stage, DTE Energy Sparks Theater, Toyota Engineering Theater, Kids Town Gallery, Chrysler IMAX Dome Theatre, Dassault Systèmes Planetarium, and Traveling Exhibits Hall.
 Visit this place for a marvelous experience.
-You can book your cheap flight tickets to Detroit from Internet and visit the most-visited attractions.
+You can book your flight tickets to Detroit from Internet and visit the most-visited attractions.